mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/i-converter-factory.md

 ---
 title: IConverterFactory interface
-description: Defines the functionality to create an object that implements the IConverter interface.
+description: "Defines the functionality to create an object that implements the IConverter interface. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines the functionality to create an object that implements the IConverter interface.